rosanajosepha/rosanajosepha/README.md

 ## About Me

 Hi!
-I'm Rosana, a programmer, artist, and full-stack engineer excited about games and inclusivity.
+I'm Rosana, a creative programmer, artist, and full-stack engineer excited about games and inclusivity.

 Currently researching accessible design in games through the CAHSI LREU program, where I’m analyzing existing accessibility features and designing a game prototype that incorporates inclusive UI/UX principles from the ground up.